Install Gemini CLI on Windows

 Alternative: Install via WSL (Recommended for Developers)

 Windows Subsystem for Linux (WSL) provides a native Linux environment on Windows, offering better compatibility and performance for CLI tools like Gemini CLI.
+Microsoft's official WSL install guide covers the full setup for Windows 10 (version 2004+) and Windows 11.
+The WSL path sidesteps all three Windows-native failure modes — PATH, execution policy, and Node version — because the Linux environment manages its own npm global prefix cleanly.

 1. Enable WSL: